Selling my work in person

 This has greatly increased the joy in my process and the originality of the work itself.

-The business model has also changed For the past few years, I've organized and participated in group and solo shows in venues that have either donated their space or have asked for a very low fee.
+I have also taken opportunities to organize and participate in group and solo shows in venues that have either donated their space or have asked for a very low fee.
 This has allowed me and the other artists involved to donate anywhere from 10-30 percent of the sales made at these shows to organizations that we care about as well as advocate and spread the word about these organizations and what they do.

 In this way, the client, artist and venue proprietor have an opportunity to support organizations that help make a difference.